chaseries/vue-ssr-starter-trans/README.md

 ## What it is

-A Vue server side rendered web application.
+A Vue server side rendered web application and special wiring for transitions.